meks77/easy-validation/README.md

 First I thought using commons-lang3 is fine.
 But I realized that commons-lang3 size is about 500 KB.
 Furthermore: How to avoid dependency clashes?

-Therefore I decided to use my own matchers.
+Therefore, I decided to use my own matchers.
 Currently in version 2.0.0-RC2 the size is ~ 6 KB.
 Furthermore the whole validation has no dependency to any 3rd party library.
 So you can use always as long you use at least java 11.